privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }
 ```

-###### GenerateProtectedAudienceBidResponse
+* `GenerateProtectedAudienceBidResponse`: This is the response field expected from the generateBid UDF.
+It contains the bid(s) for ad candidate(s) corresponding to a single Custom Audience (a.k.a Interest Group) (similar to the return values from the JS spec for generateBid).

 ```
 message GenerateProtectedAudienceBidResponse {
-  option (privacysandbox.apis.roma.app_api.v1.roma_mesg_annotation) = {description:
-      'Response to GenerateProtectedAudienceBidRequest with bid(s) for ad' ' candidate(s) corresponding to the single Custom Audience (a.k.a' ' Interest Group) (similar to'
-      ' the return values from the JS spec for generateBid), for a Protected' ' Audience auction.'
-};

   repeated ProtectedAudienceBid bids = 1 [(privacysandbox.apis.roma.app_api.v1.roma_field_annotation) = {description:
       'The generateBid() UDF can return a list of bids instead of a single bid.'
       ' This is added for supporting the K-anonymity feature.
 The maximum'